Residual Current Devices Policy

 Appeal decision and action

-If a tenant is not satisfied with the standard of maintenance or the condition of their home, they should first discuss the concerns with a FACS Client Service Officer.
+If a tenant is not satisfied with the standard of maintenance or the condition of their home, they should first discuss the concerns with a DCJ Client Service Officer.
 The next step, if they are still not satisfied, they can have the case heard by the NSW Civil and Administrative Tribunal.